Did you know your carrier has a life insurance weight chart?

 You can always apply for a policy, get into better shape and reduce your rates when you’re ready.
 The road to hell, as we all know, is paved with good intentions.

-Nope - I'm in Decent Shape & Wanna Save Some Cash By Dropping the Weight!
+Wanna Save Some Cash By Dropping Your Weight?

-You want to save some serious money and have confidence that you can take the weight off fast and in a healthy manner.
+You want to save some serious money and are confident that you can take the weight off fast and in a healthy manner.

 Is it worth the effort?